 1B-2.
 Open Invitation for New Members.
-NOFO Section V.B.1.a.(2)

-Describe in the field below how your CoC: 1. communicated a transparent invitation process annually (e.g., communicated to the pub CoC's website) to solicit new members to join the CoC; ensured effective communication and access for persons with disabilities, including the availability of accessible electronic formats; and invited organizations serving culturally specific communities experiencing homelessness in the geographic area to address equity (e.g., Black, Latino, Indigenous, LGBTQ+, and persons with disabilities).
+NOFO Section V.B.1.a.(2) Describe in the field below how your CoC: 1. communicated a transparent invitation process annually (e.g., communicated to the public on the CoC's website) to solicit new members to join the CoC; 2. ensured effective communication and access for persons with disabilities, including the availability of accessible electronic formats; and 3. invited organizations serving culturally specific communities experiencing homelessness in the geographic area to address equity (e.g., Black, Latino, Indigenous, LGBTQ+, and persons with disabilities).